nevermindhim/Project_decentralized_exchange/README.md

 remember to download truffle too. https://github.com/trufflesuite/truffle

-I recommend to run program on VScode.
+I recommend to run a code on VScode.